danlukic01/Calendar/README.md

 ### Tattslotto rules API

-The endpoint `/api/tattslottorules` exposes three custom Tattslotto rules numbered 16–18 that use a date matrix.
-Provide a Gregorian day and month and the API returns the computed values for each rule.
+The endpoint `/api/tattslottorules` exposes Tattslotto rule 16 which uses a date matrix.
+Provide a Gregorian day and month and the API returns the computed value.